endymion/BeachAnalytics/site/pages/tags/herd-immunity.md

 ## Second-wave overshoot

-Overshoot is a particularly relevant concept when exploring the prospect of a second wave.
+Overshoot is a particularly relevant concept when exploring the prospect of a second wave, or multiple outbreaks.
 In a scenario where strong intervention measures have been applied, a second wave is possible if the infection is reintroduced into the population.{% cite royalsociety:multiple-outbreaks %}